vargalott/qtm-calc/README.md

 qtm-calc is available in two versions:
 * a directly executable utility that works with json files;
 * a dynamic library designed for embedding into python language (using pybind11).

-The python-embedded version also has a Rust implementation (see more [qtm-calc-rust](https://github.com/Andinoriel/qtm-calc-rust)).

-For shared C++ version of qtm-calc see [qtm-calc-shared](https://github.com/Andinoriel/qtm-calc-shared).

 ## Build